JoaoGuimaraes22/2020-Todo/README.md

 - Master Node.js:

 - Learn Next.js:
-  - For being able to do server side client rendering,
+  - For being able to do server-side rendering,

 - Learn Firebase:
   - Learn about fb integration with web apps;
   - Learn about fb databases;
   - Learn about fb cloud;
   - Learn about rapid deployment with firebase;

+- Learn Nginx;

 - Build and deploy full stack web app with Node, Express, React and Firebase;